Please participate in the 2020 surveys of the National QUM indicators

 - Antibiotic indicator set – now closed

-- Continuity of care indicator set survey – coming soon
+- Continuity of care indicator set survey – now closed

-- Pain management and hospital wide medication management policies indicator sets survey – coming soon
+- Pain management and hospital-wide medication management policies indicator sets survey – available until 3 November 2020

 The indicators aim to test various aspects of the quality use of medicines including appropriateness, effectiveness and safety.
 Some indicators focus on clinical management of particular conditions; others evaluate continuity of care and medication management policies and can be applied to the management of any or all conditions.
 The indicators can be used by all types of hospitals across Australia to identify practice gaps and facilitate quality improvement.